 Librarian Syd Murphy flees the carnage of a failed marriage by accepting a position in Jericho, a small town in the Appalachian Mountains of Virginia.
 When Syd gets a flat tire and is rescued by the town physician, Maddie Stevenson, the two women form a fast friendship—but almost immediately begin struggling with a mutual attraction.
 Of course, Syd is straight and going through a divorce—and Maddie forgets to mention her sexual orientation to her new best friend.
 Almost everyone who crosses their paths believes it’s only a matter of time until they figure it out, but sometimes, it takes a while to see the obvious.
 Together, Syd and Maddie learn that life and love can have as many twists and turns as a winding mountain road.

-Welcome back to Jericho, a small town tightly tucked into the Appalachian Mountains of Virginia, where life and love have as many twists and turns as a winding mountain road.
-Join Syd, Maddie, David, Michael, Henry, Celine, and the irrepressible Roma Jean Freemantle as they band together to navigate the minefields of their ever-changing world in this newest Jericho Series novel.
+Covenant continues the beloved saga of the residents of Jericho, a sleepy town in the Appalachian Mountains of Virginia, where life and love have as many twists and turns as a winding mountain road.
+Join Syd, Maddie, David, Michael, Henry, Celine, and the irrepressible Roma Jean Freemantle as the endearing residents of this once-idyllic community weigh the covenants they keep against the secrets that threaten to tear them apart.

 English professor and aspiring novelist, Grace Warner spends her days teaching four sections of “Beowulf for Cretins” to uninterested students at one of New England’s “hidden ivy” colleges.
 Not long after she is dumped by her longtime girlfriend, Grace meets the engaging and mysterious Abbie on a cross-country flight.
 Sparks fly on and off the plane as the two strangers give in to one night of reckless passion with no strings attached, and no contact information exchanged.
 Back home at St. Albans, the college rocks Grace’s world when it announces the appointment of a new president—the first woman in its fabled 165-year history.
 Cue Abbie—and cue Grace’s collision course with a neurotic dog named Grendel, a fractious rival for tenure, and a woman called Ochre in what might very well be a final shot at happiness.